 When you click on it for the first time, you will probably see the following popup.
 If you don't, then skip ahead.

-Click ok and the following window should appear:
+Click "create or import key" and the following window should appear:

 At this point, close the window and follow my tutorial on generating a GPG key through the CLI.
 This is because when I tried generating the GPG key through the GUI, I filled in all the dialogues and they disappeared with no result.
 I believe that it was working away in the background, waiting for me to interface with my computer to generate entropy, but the user never sees anything to let them know that it is actually doing anything, or given any kind of notice how far it is progressing.

 Now open up nautilus and right click the file you wish to encrypt.
 Then click "create or import key" and click GnuPG keys.
 This time you should see your key to select from.

 Select the key.
 You may choose to sign it which is not the default.

 Your file should now appear with the .pgp extension in the same folder.
 The original file will remain after it has been decrypted.
 You probably want to delete it at this point.